Jonathan-Multivurse/Jonathan-Multivurse/README.md

 I represent the top 1% of Upwork AI talent, with expertise in modern software development , deep learning neural networks and modern AI development.
 Having partnered with numerous startups and innovation centers across the globe, I possess the skills and insights to elevate your AI product or service strategy.

+< br/>
+< br/>

 **My expertise includes:**

-⭐ *Computer Vision:* Developing and optimizing algorithms for object detection, image classification, and face recognition using frameworks like OpenCV and Dlib.
+⭐ Computer Vision: Developing and optimizing algorithms for object detection, image classification, and face recognition using frameworks like OpenCV and Dlib.

-⭐ *Large Language Models:* Building and fine-tuning language models, chatbots, autonomous AI agents, cognitive architecture.
+⭐ Large Language Models & Transformers: Building chatbots, autonomous AI agents, cognitive architecture design as well as fine-tuning custom models.

-⭐ *Audio Processing:* Designing and implementing algorithms for speech recognition, sound classification, and audio generation.
+⭐ Audio Processing: Designing and implementing algorithms for speech recognition, sound classification, and audio generation.

-⭐ *Front-end Development:* Creating responsive and dynamic web applications using technologies like React, Flutter, Typescript, Dart to ensure user-friendly and performant interfaces.
+⭐ Front-end Development: Creating responsive and dynamic web applications using technologies like React, Flutter, Typescript, Dart to ensure user-friendly and performant interfaces.

-⭐ *Backend Development:* Designing robust and scalable server-side solutions using languages and frameworks such as Node.js, FastAPI and GraphQL with experience in both relational and NoSQL DBs
+⭐ Backend Development: Designing robust and scalable server-side solutions using languages and frameworks such as Node.js, FastAPI and GraphQL with experience in both relational and NoSQL DBs

-⭐ *Platform|DevOps:* Implementing and managing CI/CD pipelines.
+⭐ Platform|DevOps: Implementing and managing CI/CD pipelines.
 Proficient in containerization with Docker, and Skilled in cloud platforms like AWS, GCP, and Azure.

+< br/>
+< br/>

+**Looking for an Expert Freelancer ?**

+- 🟢 [**Upwork Profile**](https://www.upwork.com/fl/yourusername) - Dive into my extensive project history and reviews.
+- 🔵 [**Fiverr Profile**](https://www.fiverr.com/yourusername) - Explore my services, packages, and client feedback.

+< br/>
+< br/>

 **Tools & Frameworks:**